zhdk/tpf-client/README.md

 Running the client
 ------------------

+## Run
-To run the client, open the patch tpf-client in Pure Data.
+To run the client, open the patch tpf-client.pd in Pure Data.
 Typically, you run Pd with jack as audio backend, so that you can send audio from and to the tpf-client to other software.
 When running from the command- line, the recommended parameters are: